qiskit-community/qiskit-camp-template/README.md

  4. Technical complexity.

-The 1st place winners will receive a paid trip to the annual flagship Qiskit Camp event near Yorktown Heights, NY.
+The 1st place winners will receive a paid trip to the annual flagship Qiskit Camp event near Yorktown Heights, NY ⚠️(award).

 Also during this time all the participant will vote for the community choice award.
 Instructions on how to vote will be provided after the presentations.